SHRA Grievances and Appeals

 Employee Relations will serve as a content and procedural resource advisor during these discussions, and work with both parties to strive for a timely resolution to the workplace dispute.
 The outcome of the informal discussions must be clearly communicated to the employee by the supervisor or other appropriate personnel in writing.

-If the Informal Discussion is unsuccessful in resolving the grievable issue, the employee may choose to file a formal grievance using the UNC-GA SPA Grievance Policy.
+If the Informal Discussion is unsuccessful in resolving the grievable issue, the employee may choose to file a formal grievance using the UNC-GA SHRA Grievance Policy.
 If no response is provided by the supervisor within the 15 calendar day timeframe, the employee may proceed by filing a formal grievance.

 Mandatory Mediation Step 1 -

-Upon receipt of the SPA Formal Internal Grievance form, Employee Relations shall submit a request for mediation through the Office of State Human Resources (OSHR) within 3 business days of receipt of the form.
+Upon receipt of the SHRA Formal Internal Grievance form, Employee Relations shall submit a request for mediation through the Office of State Human Resources (OSHR) within 3 business days of receipt of the form.
 The mediation process shall be concluded within 35 calendar days.

 If an agreement is not reached (Impasse), the grievant will have 5 calendar days to indicate they would like to proceed to the second step in the formal grievance process.